 This is why the largest security companies in the world lean so heavily into Interactive Voice Response (IVR) phone trees.
 They try to deflect the customer.
 "For billing, press 1.
 For technical support, press 2."
 They force the customer into an app or onto a website FAQ page.
 The customer hates it.

-Voice AI: The Perfect Tier 1 Support Tech
+The Tier 1 Support Layer

 Voice AI completely resolves the tension between support costs and customer experience in the security industry.